tamulibarts/cla-workstation-order/README.md

 # Workstation Ordering Application for WordPress

+Created by Zachary Watkins, zwatkins2@tamu.edu

-For the Information Technology unit of the Dean's Office at the Texas A&M University College of Liberal Arts
+A GPL-2.0+ WordPress Plugin that facilitates workstation ordering operations overseen by Information Technology Logistics with the Dean's Office at the Texas A&M University College of Liberal Arts.

-Features:
+The original application was created by Joseph Rafferty using Ruby on Rails: [https://github.tamu.edu/liberalarts-web/workstation-order](https://github.tamu.edu/liberalarts-web/workstation-order)

+## Features

 1. AJAX form submission using nonces which WordPress uses to authenticate the call, for security
 2. AJAX file uploads to the WordPress media library converted to attachment post types
 3. PDF rendering using the FPDF library